 The course provides a brief introduction to the general biology of organisms, and an overview of the host response to infection.
 Attention is then focused on common bacterial, fungal, viral and parasitic infections of man, and their epidemiology, prevention and treatment.
 Other topics include sterilization, disinfection, and a survey of antibiotics and chemotherapeutic agents.

-This course is the second of two early practice rotations, each consisting of 160 hours of experiential education.
-Students will undertake EPE-2 during the summer following Year 2 (sometime between May and August).
-Each student will actively participate in day-to-day services within a direct patient care pharmacy practice setting, thus enabling application of knowledge, skills and values learned in faculty-based courses and simulated practice environments (laboratories).
-Students practice and demonstrate effective patient care skills, communication and collaboration, prescription/medication distribution competency, evidence-informed approach, and professionalism during the rotation.
+This course is the second of two early experiential rotations, each consisting of 160 hours of experiential education.
+Students will undertake EPE-2 during the summer following Year 2 within predetermined blocks between May and August.
+Each student will actively participate in primarily clinical, with some operational, activities under the guidance of a pharmacist preceptor, within a direct patient care pharmacy practice setting.
+The purpose is to enable students to apply previously learned content and skills from faculty-based lecture courses and simulated practice environments (laboratories), and to gain new knowledge, skills and values while immersed in a pharmacy practice setting.

 Prerequisite: PHM151H1; PHM201H1; PHM202H1; PHM203H1; PHM204H1; PHM205H1; PHM206H1